Block-A-I/.github/profile/README.md

 👩‍ Docs will be following soon aswell as an list of Commands and everything else!

-You can see a full list of all our Team Members [here](http://infoblock.github.io/BlockAI/team)
+You can visit [our Website](http://block-a-i.github.io/BlockWeb/) or see a full list of all our Team Members [here](http://block-a-i.github.io/BlockWeb/team)